What is L&I? It stands for the Department of Labor and Industries in Washington State, the government agency responsible for workers’ compensation.

-This rating is heavily impacted by the diagnosis the doctor gives you, so that’s why it’s essential to go to a personal doctor and not one recommended by HR or your employer.
+This rating is heavily impacted by the diagnosis the doctor gives you, which is why it’s essential to go to a personal doctor and not one recommended by HR or your employer.

-Doctors of your company can downplay the severity of your injury to reduce the compensation you receive.
-And it’s important you describe in full detail the pain you feel from your injury — this isn’t the time to play it tough.
+Doctors recommended by your company can downplay the severity of your injury to reduce the compensation you receive.
+And it’s important you describe in full detail the pain you feel from your injury — this isn’t the time to act tough.

 But when it comes to how much you get paid, it depends on the benefits you’ll receive from your claim.